 For many criminal offences, a prison sentence is not an appropriate response.
 There are a number of non-custodial alternatives to imprisonment available – that have proved to reduce reoffending rates as well as better protection of human rights.
 However, imprisonment has become the default response in many cases and ‘tough on crime’ policies have driven increases in prison populations globally.
 There is little evidence to show that prison sentences are a deterrent or reduce recidivism.

-Over 10.74 million men, women and children are in prison around the world, many for minor, non-violent offences.
-More than 2.5 million are awaiting trial, and some spend longer on remand waiting for their case to be heard than they would ever receive as a prison sentence if or when convicted.
-We promote the use of non-custodial measures at pre-trial stages and alternative sentences, including probation and community service measures for those convicted.
+Over 11 million people are in prison around the world, many for minor, non-violent offences.
+More than 3 million are awaiting trial, and some spend longer on remand waiting for their case to be heard than they would ever receive as a prison sentence if or when convicted.
+Penal Reform International promotes the use of non-custodial measures at pre-trial stages and alternative sentences, including probation and community service measures for those convicted.
 Alternatives to detention have been proven to better protect human rights and generally cost far less than prison sentences or pre-trial detention.

 There is a range of alternatives to imprisonment, as set out in the UN Tokyo Rules and other standards.
 At the pre-trial stage, alternatives include bail, seizure of travel documents, periodic reporting to the police, electronic monitoring and curfew.
 For those found guilty, courts can impart fines, community service orders or restorative justice.

 Rehabilitation and reintegration